Stoll Keenon Ogden PLLC | Advertising Material

 Adam attended the William & Mary School of Law and, after graduating, clerked for the Honorable Eugene E. Siler Jr., a Senior Judge on the U.S. Court of Appeals for the 6th Circuit.

 Appellate: Adam chairs this practice group and regularly briefs and argues appeals on behalf of clients in both state and federal appellate courts.
-He is also an active member of the American Bar Association’s Appellate Practice Committee and frequently authors publications on appellate practice and legal issues.
+He is also an active American Bar Association’s Appellate Practice Committee member and frequently authors publications on appellate practice and legal issues.

-Health Care Litigation: In this ever-changing area of law, Adam offers representation based on his broad understanding of the industry and its regulatory concerns.
-He provides strategic counsel on civil, criminal and administrative matters for hospitals, physicians groups, assisted-living facilities and various other industry entities.
+Healthcare Litigation: In this ever-changing area of law, Adam offers representation based on his broad understanding of the industry and its regulatory concerns.
+He provides strategic counsel on civil, criminal, and administrative matters for hospitals, physician groups, assisted-living facilities, and various other industry entities.

 Antitrust, Trade Regulation & Franchise: Adam routinely presents to industry and trade groups on Antitrust law, and consults with clients seeking to navigate Antitrust law in their business transactions and decisions.